kallookoo/WebSearch/README.md

 # WebSearch

-A simple [Sublime Text 2](http://www.sublimetext.com/2) plugin to web search selected text.
+[Sublime Text 2](http://www.sublimetext.com/2) plugin to web search selected text.

-By default Google is used for web searches but the search engine is configurable.
+By default Google is used for web searches, but the search engine is configurable.

 # Installation